ya0-yuan/tp/docs/UserGuide.md

 #### 4.2.6 Filtering clients : `filter_client`

-You can filter the list of clients in the database by keyword search that match their names.
+You can filter the list of clients in the database with a keyword search that match their names.

 **Format:**